vfrauchiger/GopherPEDS/README.md

 ... and may your appropriate God bless the **Cheese Makers**!

-**While this software is released under GPL V3 license, further licenses apply due the use of Go and Go Libraries!**
+**While this software is released under MIT license, further licenses apply due the use of Go and Go Libraries!**

 August 15, 2021, Vinz Frauchiger